Cold Flashes During Menopause: Yes, That’s a Thing

 Slip on socks.
 If cold flashes haunt you at night, keeping your feet warm may help.

 Keep in mind that sometimes the things you do to survive a cold flash may trigger a hot one.
 If that’s your M.O., proceed with caution.
 Drink warm beverages instead of hot ones.
 Pile on one blanket at a time instead of half a dozen.
 Turn up the thermostat a degree or two, not 10.

 When to get help with cold flashes

 If you’re having disruptive cold flashes, a trip to the doctor is recommended.
 Poor blood circulation, thyroid dysfunction, anemia, and low blood sugar can cause cold flashes and can be more serious than a typical hormonal imbalance due to perimenopause.
 If they are strictly perimenopause related, you and your doctor can discuss hormone replacement therapy (HRT),antidepressants, or low-dose birth control pills, which can offer relief.

-- Black Cohosh - this dietary supplement may help relieve hot flashes and night sweats
+- Black Cohosh - this dietary supplement may help relieve hot flashes, cold flashes, night sweats

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.